 You can replicate this process in your own team when you’re trying to encourage them to be more data-driven.

-This may not happen overnight.
+Making your data accurate and complete may not happen overnight.
 It’s also more complex the more data sources you have or when you have multiple indicators of success you need to measure.
-However, these activities go beyond building the data driven mindset and will help you build on each step of the process.
+However, these activities go beyond building the data-driven mindset and will help you build on each step of the process.

-Having a data driven mindset is the first step in digital transformation.
+Having a data-driven mindset is your gateway towards making digital transformation work.
 For business leaders, it allows them to create the environment needed for organisations to become fully data-driven.

-Out of the four steps above, the most important takeaway is to never stay stagnant.
-Having a data driven mindset means you’re always looking for ways to learn and improve, whether that’s in yourself or in the organisation.
+Having a data-driven mindset means you’re always looking for ways to learn and improve, whether that’s in yourself or in the organisation.
 Keep asking questions and look for ways to answer those questions with data.